NON-STATE ACTORS IN EDUCATION

 Sanctions: See Multi-level regulations.

-Higher education institutions in Dominica may be categorized as state or private institutions.
-State institutions are wholly or mainly maintained at public expense and private institutions are owned, managed and financed by a person, religious community or body – not government-owned or subsidized.
-Furthermore, higher education institutions may be “external” locally based or distant higher education providers that are not of Dominican origin or “local” that, whether private or public, are of Dominican origin.
-Currently, there are one public and four private higher education institutions operating in Domenica.
+Higher education institutions can be distinguished between state or private institutions.
+State institutions are wholly or largely maintained by the government from public funds, while private institutions are owned, managed and financed by a person, religious community or body, and not government-owned or subsidised.
+Higher education institutions may also be “external” (locally based or distant higher education providers that are not of Dominican origin) or “local” (of Dominican origin; either public or private).
+Currently, there is one public and four private higher education institutions operating in Dominica.
 The National Accreditation Board (NAB) is responsible for post-secondary and tertiary education accreditation.

 Entry/Establishment

-Registration and approval: Higher education institutions must comply with the legal requirements established in the 1997 Education Act (amended 2008) and the 2011 Commonwealth of Dominica Arrangement of Regulations for establishment and operation of higher education institutions in Dominica (see Multi-level regulations).
-The accreditation process is voluntary for which all registered post-secondary and tertiary education institutions are eligible and must fulfil the requirements established in the 2007 Accreditation Act
+Registration and approval: Higher education institutions must comply with the legal requirements established in the 1997 Education Act and the 2011 Commonwealth of Dominica Arrangement of Regulations for their establishment and operation (see Multi-level regulations).
+The accreditation process is voluntary.
+All registered post-secondary and tertiary education institutions are eligible to apply and may be accredited if they fulfil the requirements established in the 2007 Accreditation Act

 Licence: See Multi-level regulations.
 In the case of the accreditation, the certificate of accreditation is valid for five years, after which institutions must re-apply for re-accreditation.